-IGH-PERFORMANCE processors employ aggressive branch ⊥ prediction techniques in order to exploit high levels of instruction-level parallelism.
-Unfortunately, even with low branch misprediction rates, these processors spend a significant number of cycles fetching instructions from the mispredicted (i.e., wrong) program path.
-The leftmost bar in Fig. 1 shows the percentage of fetch cycles spent fetching wrong-path instructions in the SPEC2000 integer benchmarks.
-The middle and rightmost bars of Fig. 1 show the percentage of instructions fetched and executed on the wrong path.1 On average, even with a 4.2 percent conditional branch misprediction rate and a 24 percent indirect branch misprediction rate, the evaluated processor spends 47 percent of its fetch cycles fetching wrong-path instructions.
-Fifty-three percent of all fetched instructions and 17 percent of all executed instructions are on the wrong path.
-Six percent of all executed instructions are wrongpath data memory access instructions (loads and stores).
+Figure 1 shows the percentage of total cycles spent fetching wrong-path instructions in the SPEC2000 integer benchmarks.
+The middle and rightmost bars of Figure 1 show the percentage of instructions fetched and executed on the wrong path1.
+On average, even with a 4.2% conditional branch misprediction rate, the evaluated processor spends 47% of its total cycles fetching wrong-path instructions.
+53% of all fetched instructions and 17% of all executed instructions are on the wrong path.
+6% of all executed instructions are wrong-path data memory access instructions (loads and stores).